Your nursing seat, guaranteed

 Bachelor of Science in Nursing (120 credits)

 Begin your path to a successful career as a nurse through the bachelor of science in nursing: pre-licensure program at Davenport University.
 The bachelor of science in nursing fully prepares you for licensing exams and builds a solid foundation for your future in nursing.
 In fact, we’re so confident our nursing program will lead you to a career as a nurse within six months of graduation that our nursing program qualifies for Davenport’s Employment Guarantee.

 Davenport’s nursing degree is offered on our campuses in Warren, Grand Rapids, Lansing and Midland and is designed for students with no prior nursing experience.
-Grants and scholarships, including a $5,700 nursing scholarship, are available for our Warren, Lansing and Midland campuses.
+Grants and scholarships, including a $8,000 nursing scholarship, are available for our Warren, Lansing and Midland campuses.

 CCNE-accredited nursing program